 The load on the each stern platform is limited to 150kg (330lb).
 Make sure there is only one person on each platform at a time

 Check the ladder hardware periodically.
 There should be no damage or corrosion.
 Replace hardware and lubricate hinges as needed.

 BOAT LIFTING.

-You can see the diagram of hanging your boat for lifting in Fig.21.
-Dimensions are in mm.
+You can see the diagram of hanging your boat for lifting in Fig.19.